Christineeeea/pandassssssss/README.md

 Based on the data and tables below, there are some trends that we can analyze:

-    1. Male players represent the vast majority of the percentage of in-game content purchases.
+•	Male players represent the vast majority of the percentage of in-game content purchases.
 (80.88% of in-game content purchases)
-    2. The amount of dollar spent for in-game content varies depending on the age group of the purchases.
-Age 20-23 represents the highest      amount of dollars spent compaired to other age groups.
-Age 24-28 represents the second highest amount of dollars spent compaired to        other age groups.
-Age 38-41 represents very low amount of dollars spend compaired to other age groups, however, the average amount of      dollars spent per player is the highest in comparison with the others.
+•	The amount of dollar spent for in-game content varies depending on the age group of the purchases.
+Players in age group 20-23 has the most purchasing power, since it represents the highest amount of dollars spent compared to other age groups.
+Age 38-41 represents very low amount of dollars spend compared to other age groups, however, the average amount of dollars spent per player is the highest in comparison with the others.
+It shows that although older people purchase less then younger players, they tend to buy more expensive items.
+•	The most popular item is the “Arcane Gem”, which means this should be the most useful item in creating the better gaming experience.
+The most profitable item is “Retribution Ax”, which sounds like a weapon to enhance the power of the character.
+It might be the most powerful weapon that players will want to have for their characters.

 ```python
 import pandas as pd